 By default, a first goal “Engagement” is automatically configured, and allows you to know if the visitor visited other pages after the landing page.
 The engagement can be defined as the opposite of the bounce rate.

 You can configure new goals in order to analyze the access rate to a page, the number of pages view, the amount of time spent or any other custom goal.
-To do so, click on the “Add a Kameleoon goal” button.
+To do so, go to the "Goals" page on your personal space.

 For further information about the creation of goals, please read our article Reporting tools and goals.